Mitigating factor: India

 According to the Indian procedure the provision of Section 235(2) of Criminal Procedure Code calls upon the Court that the convicted accused must be given an opportunity of being heard on the question of sentence.
 This provides the accused an opportunity to place his antecedents, social and economic background and mitigating and extenuating circumstances before the court.

 Besides the statutory provisions, the Constitution of India also empowers the President and the Governor of the State to grant pardon to the condemned offenders in appropriate cases.
 These powers are, however, co-extensive with the legislative powers.
 The power to cut short a sentence by an act of executive in India and elsewhere.
 The controversy raised in this regard in Nanavati's case has been settled by the Supreme Court once for all in the case of SARAT CHANDRA V/S. KHAGENDRA NATH which affirmed the principle that sentencing power of judiciary and executive are readily distinguishable.

 Quite independently of any recommendation by the jury, the judge is entitled to take into account matters proved during the trial, or laid before him/her after verdict, as a guide to determining the quantum of punishment.

 France

 Under French law (Code d'instruction criminelle, art.
 345), it is the sole right and the duty of a jury in a criminal case to pronounce whether or not the perpetration of the offense was attended by extenuating circumstances (circonstances atténuantes).
 They are not bound to say anything about the matter, but the whole or the majority may qualify the verdict by finding extenuation, and if they do, the powers of the court to impose the maximum punishment are taken away and the sentence to be pronounced is reduced in accordance with the scale laid down in art.
-463 of the Code penal.
+463 of the penal code.
 The most important result of this rule in earlier times was to enable a jury to prevent the infliction of capital punishment for murder (now abolished).